erawk26/rv-site-template/README.md

-# pug-scss-es6-boilerplate
+# RV-Site Template
-A simple site boilerplate using pug, scss, and es6
+A simple site template using vue, pug, scss, and es6